 Note: You can simply click the Upload button (right-facing arrow) in the IDE to upload your code to LinnStrument, but this will reset LinnStrument's sequencer data, stored panel settings, and sensor calibration data to defaults, requiring you to perform a subsequent 'Global Settings > Calibration' after the upload.
 To avoid losing this data, do the following additional steps:

 - Compile your LinnStrument firmware as above by clicking the Arduino IDE's "Verify" button (the checkmark button in upper left corner).

 - In the IDE's Output pane, select and copy the file path that will appear similar to the picture at the bottom of this page, starting with "/var" and ending with ".bin":

-- From the LinnStrument Support page, click the "Update OS" page and download the latest version of the LinnStrument OS, which consists of the updater application and the OS file.
-Replace this OS file with the new OS file you compiled (and found at the above file path).
-Now start the Updater App to update your LinnStrument.
-By using this method to load your edited source code, your LinnStrument's settings will be preserved.
+- From the LinnStrument Support page, click the "Update OS" page and download the latest Updater app.
+Place your newly compiled OS file in the same directory as the Updater app.
+Now the Updater app will load your newly compiled OS file instead of the OS file inside the Updater app.
+By using this method to load your edited source code, your LinnStrument's settings and calibration data will be preserved.